usnistgov/OSCAL/src/metaschema/readme.md

 Terminology note: "metaschema" is a common noun and there are many metaschema technologies (indeed almost any mature XML tag set has one), with different purposes, feature sets and capabilities.
 "Metaschema" (capitalized) is our peculiar homegrown metaschema technology and application.

-## The Overall Approach
+## The Approach

 A reduced, lightweight modeling language with certain specially-enforced constraints can be sketched such that multiple schemas constraining disparate formats, such as XML and JSON, can be produced from a single metaschema instance (a document written in Metaschema) deterministically, and thus designed and coordinated in parallel.

 We begin by producing functioning schemas to describe OSCAL data in XML Schema Definition Language (XSD) 1.1 on the XML side and JSON Schema draft7 on the JSON side.
 As we do this, the constraints imposed by using the Metaschema modeling syntax enable us to do two things implicitly (that is, without any further effort or additional cost or planning):

-- Limit ourselves to schema constructs that map cleanly into features offered by both (target) schema technoologies, thus ensuring that all information can be preserved in (lossless bidirectional) conversion.
+- Limit ourselves to schema constructs that map cleanly into features offered by both (target) schema technologies, thus ensuring that all information can be preserved in (lossless bidirectional) conversion.

-- Mediate between the "structural imbalances" in the data formats by providing the extra information we need to introduce improvements to model and syntax on both sides.
-By "model and syntax" we mean everything bearing on both the information sets to be represented, and their (canonical or recognized) representations, including object structures, notations and data type bindings.
+- Mediate between the structural imbalances in the data formats by providing the extra information we need to introduce improvements to model and syntax on both sides.
+By "model and syntax" we mean everything bearing on both the information sets to be represented, and their (canonical or recognized) representations, including object structures, notations and declarations of data type bindings.
 Beyond the applicable metaschema, no further inputs and no reliance on arbitrary conventions or runtime settings should be necessary to produce, reliably, correspondent JSON from any (metaschema-described, schema-valid) XML, and vice-versa.

 - Additionally, (and this is crucial) produce specifications and running code supporting automated production of schemas and model-related artifacts, consistent with the circumscribed model defined (and documented) in the Metaschema.